EvolvingSysadmin/Practicum/pages/protect/protect.md

 ## Protect Function Background

 The Protect Function defines the necessary safeguards to manage an organization’s cybersecurity risks.
 After identifying and prioritizing assets and risks, this function focuses on securing those assets to reduce the likelihood and impact of adverse cybersecurity events while enhancing opportunities for success.
 Key outcomes of the Protect function include identity management, authentication, and access control; security awareness and training; data protection; platform security (securing hardware, software, and services for both physical and virtual platforms); and the resilience of technology infrastructure.
+The Protect Function is comprised of [Categories](#nist-csf-20-protect-categories).
+These Categories break down the Function into more specific outcomes and activities, providing a structured approach for organizations to manage and implement cybersecurity practices.

 ## Protect Policy Templates